temmyscope/modeltrait/README.md

 	- Model & ModelTrait a.k.a model-trait is developed by Elisha Temiloluwa a.k.a TemmyScope

-	- Developed to make easier the routine of database querying for small-scale to medium-scale projects
+	- Developed to make easier the routine of database querying for small to medium-scale projects

-	- It is a lightweight wrapper trait around the Doctrine DBAL's Library

-	- built on top of Doctrine's DBAL library, for extending Doctrine's DBAL while maintaining a sane level of simplicity.
+	- It is a lightweight wrapper trait around the Doctrine DBAL's Library, maintaining a sane level of simplicity.

-	- It is a lighter ORM Trait for developers that would prefer a light, capable and easy-to-use library instead of an Omnipotent Library.
+	- It is a lighter ORM Trait for developers that would prefer a light, capable and easy-to-use library rather than an Omnipotent Library.

 ## Installation